 About the *Apothecary.

-White Owl Medicinals is an herbal medicine clinic and apothecary located in Marquette Michigan.
+White Owl Medicinals is an herbal medicine clinic and apothecary located in Victoria BC.

 The apothecary offers private health consultations, personalized herbal remedies, workshops, medicinal and edible plant walks, loose leaf tea, simple herb tinctures, art, and various wares.
 For more information on what the apothecary offers, go to the Apothecary and Consultations, sections of the website.